codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/triggers/quay-triggers.md

 ---
 title: "Quay Trigger"
-description: "How to trigger Codefresh pipelines from Codefresh"
+description: "How to trigger Codefresh pipelines from Quay"
 group: configure-ci-cd-pipeline
 sub_group: triggers
 redirect_from: